AshwinSaji10/Snake2D/README.md

 # Snake2D
-A Snake game created as a high school project
+A Different take on the classic snake game made using c++ and graphics.h